US service member killed in Northern Iraq

 Mosul operation: Iraqi-led forces push toward key city

-A member of the Peshmerga forces handles weaponry during an attack on ISIS targets near the village of Naveran, on Thursday.
+Peshmerga forces are seen during an attack on ISIS targets in the village of Naveran.

 Mosul operation: Iraqi-led forces push toward key city

+A flag flies as Peshmerga fighters prepare to fire a rocket near Bashiqa on October 20.

+A member of the Peshmerga forces handles weaponry during an attack on ISIS targets near Naveran on October 20.

-A Peshmerga fighter takes aim near the town of Naveran on Thursday.
+A Peshmerga fighter takes aim near Naveran on October 20.

 Mosul operation: Iraqi-led forces push toward key city